rypatil2001/C-Programming/22_Array.md

 ---

-# 📌 Arrays in C — Professional Notes
+# 📌 Arrays in C —

 ## 1️⃣ What is an Array?